Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 – Odile Redon et al., La cuisine au Moyen Âge, ed.
 Stock

-– Jacques Thirion, Le Chaudron et l’Alambic, CNRS
+– Jacques Thirion, Le Chaudron et l’Alambic [The Cauldron and the Alembic], CNRS